MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 This period represents the amount of time that an entities request count is tracked.
 At the end of the period the entities count is reset to 0 to begin tracking again.

-This approach works for most API’s however it was not resilient enough for games and apps that call Xbox live.
+This approach works for most APIs; however, this approach was not resilient enough for games and apps that call Xbox live.
-The solution above assumes that people are calling in a consistent steady predictable manor.
+The solution above assumes that people are calling in a consistent steady predictable manner.
-In the Xbox Live case, depending on the service and requesting title/app, the calling patterns are drastically different.
+In the Xbox Live case, depending on the service and requesting title, the calling patterns are drastically different.

 Choosing just one limit in this case would require compromising on both ends of the call pattern spectrum.
 The Xbox Live solution uses two periods and limits.
 The smaller period is called the Burst period while the bigger longer one is known as the Sustain period.

-The burst time period for FGRL is always 15 seconds whereas the sustain is always 300 seconds (5 minutes) So during a 5 minute sustain period there are 20 burst periods.
+The burst time period for FGRL is always 15 seconds, whereas the sustain is always 300 seconds (5 minutes).
+So during a 5 minute sustain period, there are 20 burst periods.

 Both burst and sustain limits are tracking at the same time, and as such, count requests at the same time.
 Both the burst and the sustain limit are set on the service, meaning each service has its own burst and sustain count.